You know the story.

 Before Mayfield, Jared Goff started roughly half a season as the No. 1 overall pick, but the next quarterback drafted, Carson Wentz, started all 16 games.
 Both took their teams to the playoffs in their second seasons, and both have seen their teams play in Super Bowls.

 Goff is a great example of what happens when a rookie quarterback struggles.
 Despite the fact he was playing in a bad situation under Jeff Fisher and on a team that had recently moved from St. Louis to a temporary facility in Los Angeles, Goff was flogged on Twitter and sports talk shows as he struggled to an 0-7 record as a first-year starter.
 There were tweets and articles calling him a bust or saying the Rams should have drafted Wentz instead.
 Goff wasn't given time to learn or acclimate.
 The football world demanded production immediately.
-Since then, Goff has lost just seven total games while leading the Rams to an NFC championship in 2018.
+Since then, Goff has lost just nine games while leading the Rams to an NFC championship in 2018.

-There were other rookies who came in hot and received huge praise—think Mayfield, Cam, Luck and Wentz—but Murray's situation is closer to Goff's.
+There were other rookies who came in hot and received huge praise—think Mayfield, Newton, Luck and Wentz—but Murray's situation is closer to Goff's.
 Both are coming from Air Raid-style offenses and being asked to adjust to the NFL.
 Murray, unlike Goff, is also entering the league as essentially a one-year starter in college.

 No matter how pretty of a fit Murray is in Kingsbury's offense, the NFL will adjust.
 Defensive coordinators are too smart not to.
-NFL defenders are fast, smart and stronger than anything Murray has seen.
+NFL defenders are faster, smarter and stronger than anything Murray has seen.
 And no matter how well his first season goes, there will be struggles.
 Baker had them.
 Lamar Jackson had them.
 Sam Darnold, too.
 Josh Rosen had so many that he was traded once Murray replaced him.

 A rough season, especially in the NFC West, should almost be expected.
 Rookies aren't supposed to set the league on fire and change the position when we're talking about a hallowed spot like quarterback.
 When that quarterback has to face defenses like Seattle, San Francisco and the L.A.
 Rams twice each, bumps in the road will be common.
 That's why scouts, coaches and opponents won't stare at the stat line or the win-loss record this year.
 We will be watching to see how Murray handles adversity.
 Will he buckle and want to run back to baseball, or will he do what he did when Oklahoma opened the quarterback job last summer and rise to the challenge while making himself better?